github/docs/content/admin/managing-code-security/managing-github-advanced-security-for-your-enterprise/enabling-github-advanced-security-for-your-enterprise.md

 1. Upgrade your license for {% data variables.product.product_name %} to include {% data variables.product.prodname_GH_advanced_security %}.
 For information about licensing, see "[AUTOTITLE](/billing/managing-billing-for-github-advanced-security/about-billing-for-github-advanced-security)."
 1. Download the new license file.
 For more information, see "[AUTOTITLE](/billing/managing-your-license-for-github-enterprise/downloading-your-license-for-github-enterprise)."
-1. Upload the new license file to {% data variables.location.product_location %}.
+1. Upload the new license file to {% data variables.product.prodname_ghe_server %}.
 For more information, see "[AUTOTITLE](/billing/managing-your-license-for-github-enterprise/uploading-a-new-license-to-github-enterprise-server)."
 1. Review the prerequisites for the features you plan to enable.

     * {% data variables.product.prodname_code_scanning_caps %}, see "[AUTOTITLE](/admin/code-security/managing-github-advanced-security-for-your-enterprise/configuring-code-scanning-for-your-appliance#prerequisites-for-code-scanning)."